 Municipalities and other authorities competent to give permits for setting up and opening establishments shall communicate every month to the relevant regional directorates of labor lists of names and addresses of employers and establishments for which they have issued permits as well as the nature of the work to be performed until the fifteenth day of the following month.

 ARTICLE 96 - Employers and their representatives shall not make suggestions as a basis for replies by employees from whom information is requested by the authorities responsible for supervision and inspection, nor shall they incite or compel employees in any manner whatsoever to conceal or distort the facts or discriminate against them in any way on account of information supplied or communications or applications addressed by them to the competent authorities.

 Employees shall not provide the authorities or officials with information contrary to the facts respecting their employers or the establishments in which they are or have been employed, thereby giving rise to unnecessary official action by such authorities and officials; they shall not bring false accusations or unlawful actions against their employers, or reply incorrectly to questions addressed to them by the labor inspectors, or abusively hamper, complicate or misdirect supervision or inspection work.

 - Police Assistance

-ARTICLE 97. - On application by the competent labour inspectors responsible for supervision and inspection of establishments and with a view to ensuring the application of the provisions of this Act, the police authorities shall provide all necessary assistance to enable the said labour inspectors to perform their duties.
+ARTICLE 97 - On application by the competent labor inspectors responsible for supervision and inspection of establishments and to ensure the application of the provisions of this Act, the police authorities shall provide all necessary assistance to enable the said labor inspectors to perform their duties.